Tag: mom travel blogger

 1. The Destination:

-If you have not been to the place do try to find out about the place.
-Are you going to a friend’s or relative’s place or for a fun outing, to attend some event, going out shopping, or going to the beach?
+If you have not been to the place do try to find out about the site.
+Are you going to a friend’s or relative’s place, for a fun outing, to attend some event, go out shopping, or going to the beach?
 One needs to pack your kid’s bag accordingly.

 2. The Bag: